bobbykumarpushti/netflix_sql_project/README.md

 FROM (
     SELECT
         CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+            WHEN descriptions ILIKE '%kill%' OR descriptions ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
         END AS category
     FROM netflix